threatcode/tcboxer/kaboxer.yaml.5.md

   a mount, and is represented by a hash with keys *source* and *target*, where *source* is a path on the host side and *target* is a path on the container side.

+* *publish_ports* (list): a list of ports that are published, so that an application that listens to TCP connections can be accessed from outside the container.

 * *extra_opts* (string): extra options to be passed as command line arguments when starting the application in the container.